 - Pick two times of day, exactly 12 hours apart, that you can administer your pet’s insulin.
 Be consistent, and stick to that schedule as closely as you possibly can.
 It is important for your pet to have consistency in scheduling, eating, everything.

-- Feed your pet at the time of the injection, then again 2-4 hours later, which is about the time the insulin’s effect peaks.
+- Feed your pet at the time of the injections, twice daily.

 - Divide your pet’s thorax (the part of the body where the ribs are) into 7 parts.
 Sunday’s injections go at the front of the thorax, and each day moves back a little further.
 Injections administered in the neck area are poorly absorbed and the back end of the body is more sensitive to pain.